Dr. Mario Guerrero

 Assignment Due: Proposal

 What resources does the library have to help me?
-How do I actually carry out the bulk of the research?
+How do I actually carry out the bulk of this research?

 - Butler, D.M. and D.E.
 Broockman.
 2011.
 “Do Politicians Racially Discriminate Against Constituents?
 A Field Experiment on State Legislators.”
 American Journal of Political Science 55(3): 463-477.